-An injured employee may not return to work without a written release from the Town's designated physician stating that the employee may resume essential duties and responsibilities of his/her position.
-The written release must be given to the Finance Director or his/her designee prior to beginning work.
+An injured employee may not return to work without a written release from the Town's designated physician stating that the employee may resume essential duties and responsibilities of his/her their position.
+The written release must be given to the Finance Human Resources Director or his/her their designee prior to beginning work.
 In the absence of either individual, please provide the release to the Town Manager.

-An employee absent from work as the result of a job-related injury or illness may choose to use other forms of accrued paid time off to cover ANY balance of regular pay that Workers' Compensation does/may not provide.
-To provide for the additional regular pay, an employee may draw from Compensatory Time, Sick Time, Vacation Time, and other forms of accrued paid time off, in the order listed, by contacting the Finance Director.
+An employee absent from work as the result of a job-related injury or illness may choose to use other forms of accrued paid time off to cover ANY balance of regular pay that Workers' Compensation does/may not provide cover.
+To provide for the additional regular pay, an employee may draw from Compensatory Time, Sick Time, Vacation Time, and other forms of accrued paid time off, in the order listed, by contacting the Finance-Human Resources Director.

-Any fraudulent claim for Workers' Compensation benefits or any claim filed against the Town for an injury or illness incurred while volunteering work for another employer, engaging in self-employment, or conducting one's own work will not be tolerated.
+Any fraudulent claim for Workers' Compensation benefits or any claim filed against the Town for an injury or illness incurred while volunteering work for another employer, engaging in self-employment, or conducting one's own work will not be tolerated not on Town time will be investigate and prosecuted if substantiated.

-All employees who are off work as a result of a work-related injury shall update the Town's Finance Director and his/her Department Director on a monthly basis concerning the current status of their injury, treatment, and progress toward wellness.
-This requirement may be fulfilled when the employee picks up his/her paycheck or in accordance with other arrangements made with the Finance Director.
+All employees who are off work as a result of a work-related injury shall update the Town's Finance-Human Resources Director and his/her Department Director-Head on a monthly basis concerning the current status of their injury, treatment, and progress toward wellness.
+This requirement may be fulfilled when the employee picks up his/her their paycheck or in accordance with other arrangements made with the Finance-Human Resources Director.